Digital Learning and Computer Science

 First to Third Forms – compulsory for all pupils

-Our First to Third Forms have one lesson per week of Digital Learning, to introduce elements of coding and programming.
-We aim to encourage pupils to become ‘creators’ and not just ‘consumers’ of technology, by showing them how code can create programs and games, and also be used to control robots and rovers.
+Our First to Third Forms have one lesson per week of Digital Learning to introduce elements of coding and programming.
+We aim to encourage pupils to become ‘creators’ and not just ‘consumers’ of technology, by learning how to write programs, create graphical art and also write scripts to control robots and rovers.
 The aim of the syllabus is for pupils to gain an understanding of how our modern world works, and to realise that they could become the next generation of creators in this cutting-edge field.

 Fourth and Fifth Forms – GCSE optional subject